ub-math/exam_guides/docs/index.md

 <br />

-#### 6. Submit your work to Gradescope
+#### 6. Submit your work

-Once you exit the Zoom Proctoring Session you will have 10 minutes to upload a single PDF file of your work to Gradescope.
+Once you exit the Zoom Proctoring Session you will have 10 minutes to upload a single PDF file of your work.
+For submitting your solutions you will use Gradescope, UBLearns or a different method that will be explained by the course instructor prior to the exam.
 Exams will not be accepted after this deadline. **Do not write or alter anything on your pages once you leave the Zoom proctored meeting.**